 2012-13: Fulbright Senior Scholar

-I teach both graduate and undergraduate students in a wide range of topics in early Judaism, Judaism, and comparative religions.
+I teach both graduate and undergraduate students in a wide range of topics in early Judaism, Judaism, comparative religions and history, and digital humanities.
 I am involved directly in graduate advising and training.
 I also regularly teach adult education classes.